Flora Solomon: Kim Philby

 Soviet defector Anatoliy Golitsyn had already told the CIA about Philby's work for the KGB up to 1949.
 Nicholas Elliott, a former MI6 colleague of Philby's in Beirut, confronted him.
 Prompted by Elliott's accusations, Philby confirmed the charges of espionage and described his intelligence activities on behalf of the Soviets.
 However, when Elliott asked him to sign a written statement, he hesitated and requested a delay in the interrogation.
 A week later he boarded a Soviet freighter the Dolmatova bound for Odessa, en route to Moscow, never to return.

 Before Harris was interviewed by MI5, he was killed in a motor accident at Lluchmayor, Majorca.
 Some people have suggested that Harris was murdered.
 Chapman Pincher, the author of Their Trade is Treachery (1981), agrees that it is possible that Harris had been eliminated by the KGB: "The police could find nothing wrong with the car, which hit a tree, but Harris's wife, who survived the crash, could not explain why the vehicle had gone into a sudden slide.
 It is considered possible, albeit remotely, that the KGB might have wanted to silence Harris before he could talk to the British security authorities, as he was an expansive personality, when in the mood, and was outside British jurisdiction.
 The information, about which MI5 wanted to question him and would be approaching him in Majorca, could have leaked to the KGB from its source inside MI5."
 Pincher goes onto argue that the source was probably Roger Hollis, the director-general of MI5.

 Personal life

-Flora Benenson was married to Harold Solomon, (19 January 1886 - 31 July 1930) a member of a London stockbroking family and a career soldier who was a brigadier-general in the First World War.
+Flora Benenson was married to Harold Solomon, a member of a London stockbroking family and a career soldier who was a brigadier-general in the First World War.
 They had one child, Peter Benenson, who would become the founder of Amnesty International.

 She was widowed in 1930 and raised Peter on her own.

-Flora Solomon died on 18 July 1984 and was buried next to her late husband at the Cimetière Israélite de La Tour-de-Peilz, in Vevey, Vaud, Switzerland.
-Her grave stone reads "where there is no vision, the people perish".
+Flora Solomon died on 18 July 1984.